jonaharagon/cocdevteam-info/README.md

  * [`navigation.md`](/navigation.md) - The navigation bar at the top of cocdevteam.info.
 Edit this to add pages to navigation.
 Content in this file is applied to every page.
  * [`config.json`](/config.json) - Basic configuration for the website.
 This file should never be edited.
  * [`CNAME`](/CNAME) - This connects the domain to this GitHub repo.
 This file should never be edited.
+ * [`latest.html`](/latest.html) - Automatically links to the latest DEDServer download.
+Should be edited as new releases come out.

 ### GitHub Files